 After THQ went bankrupt in 2012 they had to sell off all the IP's the publisher owned.
 The Homeworld franchise didn't find any buyer during the first auction, but Gearbox Software revealed on April 22nd 2013 that they bought the IP during a second auction.

-It is currently unknown what Gearbox plan to do with the Homeworld franchise.
+It is currently unknown what Gearbox plan to do with the Homeworld franchise beyond the remastered edition.

 Blackbird Interactive, a studio made up of key founders of ex-Relic Entertainment and creators the Homeworld universe, are currently working on Hardware: Shipbreakers, a multiplayer based real-time strategy game set on a desert wasteland planet littered with junked spaceship.
-In many ways the upcoming game can be considered a spiritual prequel to the Homeworld Universe.
+Statements made by Blackbird Interactive and Gearbox state that the game shall be a canonical prequel to the Homeworld series.